Philips Lumea Prestige vs Braun Silk Expert Pro 5

 All the Prestige models come with the large curved body and small flat face window.
 Some models also have either the medium size precision window for both bikini and underarms, or the separate bikini and separate underarms flash windows.
 Check out this Lumea Prestige models comparison to see which model has which.

-All the Pro 5 IPL models (excluding the PL5014) come with the medium-size standard and the small precision/face flash window.
+All the Pro 5 IPL models come with the medium-size standard and the small precision/face flash window.
 Some also have the wide flash window, and the rest have the wide and an additional precision flash window which you can use on your bikini line.
 Check out this Braun Pro 5 IPL models comparison review to see which model has which.

 Do you need all these flash windows?